azet/community_bash_style_guide/README.md

 caveat: `timeout(1)` might not be available on BSD, Mac OS X and UNIX systems.

 #### use `printf` instead of `echo`
-the bash builtin `printf` should be prefered to `echo` where possible. it does work like `printf` in C or any other high-level language, for reference see: http://wiki.bash-hackers.org/commands/builtin/printf
+the bash builtin `printf` should be preferred to `echo` where possible. it does work like `printf` in C or any other high-level language, for reference see: http://wiki.bash-hackers.org/commands/builtin/printf

 #### bash arithmetic instead of `expr`
 bash offers the whole nine yards of arithmetic expressions directly as built-in bashisms.